jonclayden/shades/README.md

 The `shades` package allows colours to be manipulated easily in R. Properties such as brightness and saturation can be quickly queried, changed or varied, and perceptually uniform colour gradients can be constructed.
 It plays nicely with the pipe operator from the [popular `magrittr` package](https://github.com/smbache/magrittr), and fit naturally into that paradigm.

-The package is still under development and is not yet on [CRAN](http://cran.r-project.org), but it can be installed easily using [`devtools`](https://github.com/hadley/devtools):
+The package is available on [CRAN](https://cran.r-project.org/web/packages/shades/), but it is still quite early in its development, so you may prefer to obtain an up-to-date version from GitHub using [`devtools`](https://github.com/hadley/devtools):

 ```R
 # install.packages("devtools")
 devtools::install_github("jonclayden/shades")
 ```

-Feedback or suggestions are welcome.
+Feedback on the package or suggestions are welcome, either by filing an issue or by email.

 ## Usage